IN THE VERY BEGINNING:

 Discover a system of bagging the waste that works for you.
 Some people line their pail with a 2 to 3 gallon compostable plastic bag and when that is full, tie it and place it in their larger container.
 Others keep the waste un-bagged and dump it into bags (either certified compostable plastic or paper) just before coming to the drop-off site.

 Note: Adding a layer of dry stuff (items like facial tissues, paper egg cartons, shredded paper, soiled paper towels and napkins) in the bottom of the pail or bag will absorb moisture that can break down the bag.
-Layering such items into your scraps will help, too.
+Layering such items into your scraps helps a lot, too.
+And–Don’t keep your collected organics sitting too long.
+We suggest dropping them off at a dumpster weekly

 Drop off your bagged organics during daylight hours at your city organics dumpster—2 in Mankato and one each in North Mankato and Lake Crystal.